Ten Nights of Dream - May 21-23, 2009

 - Produced by: Tomoe Arts and Centre A

 Ten Nights of Dream, played to sold out (oversold!) houses over its short Vancouver run.
-We are aiming at a remount and tour in the near future.

 The uncanny world of dreams and the unconscious is brought to life through movement, music and visuals in TomoeArts new solo dance-theatre work, Ten Nights of Dream.

 A woman buried with a piece of fallen star; a blind child riding on the back of the dreamer; a huge ship seemingly going nowhere; a panama hat; a barber; a goldfish seller; a thousand pigs.
 These are a few of the haunting images found in this multimedia performance.